-This is a 3 credit hour, semester long course, delivered via WebCT.
-Students register for the course through the PAWS system, and will be billed the hourly tuition and fees like any other EIU course.
-With successful completion of this course, students will receive 3 hours of EIU upper division credit, and will also have a completed portfolio to submit for assessment.
-EIU faculty will review the portfolio and determine a credit award based on the learning the student demonstrated in their submission.
+This is a 3 semester hour, upper division online course.
+Students register for this course on PAWS, and will be billed tuition and fees like any other EIU course.
+With successful completion of this course, students will not only have 3 hours towards their upper division requirement, but will also have a completed portfolio that can be submitted for evaluation.
+EIU faculty members review the portfolio and determine a credit award based on the learning that is demonstrated in the prior learning portfolio.

 Students interested in this option should take BGS 3001 during their first or second semester at EIU.
 Interested students should contact Kimberly Redfern, BGS Portfolio Administrator, for further information at email@example.com or call 217/581-5618.